What does Coral mean?

 Displayed below is the birth name popularity of Coral for girls.
 Coral entered the list in 1880-1889 and reached its highest rank of #635 in the U.S. then, but is not in the Top 1000 currently.
 (2014 Birth Statistics)

-Crystal (#477 in 2014) and Coraline (#630) are the prominent variation forms of Coral listed in the Top 1000.
-Adoption of these girl names reached its highest during 1980-1989 (usage of 0.3263%) and is almost as widespread today (usage 0.2977%, down 8.8%), but with the form Coral becoming less in vogue.
-Coraline (#630) and Crystal (#477) are two of the more contemporarily stylish birth names among these.
+Crystal (#477 2 years ago) and Coraline (#630) are the prominent variation forms of Coral listed in the Top 1000.
+Adoption of these forms of Coral reached its highest during 1980-1989 (usage of 0.3263%) and is almost as conventional today (usage 0.2977%, down 8.8%), but with the form Coral becoming less in vogue.
+Crystal is a perennial favorite, although Coraline appears to be gaining popularity too.
 Displayed below is a comparison of the usage of Coral and related names.
 (2014 Birth Statistics)